 Braces have been around since pharaohs ruled Egypt.
-Between then and now, braces have come a long way – like light years away from drilling holes in your teeth to weave them together with a metal wire.
+Between then and now, braces have come a long way – like light years away – from drilling holes in your teeth to weave them together with a metal wire.
 Eeek!
 Scary, right?
-Well, lucky for you, braces today are lighter, stronger, smaller and have a lower profile, meaning they’re more comfortable.
+Well, lucky for you, our braces in Pensacola today are lighter, stronger, smaller, and have a lower profile, meaning they’re more comfortable.
 In fact, some braces are virtually invisible while others are made from ceramic or even gold.

 Here’s how braces work: Metal brackets are placed on your teeth using a special glue.
 Then, a thin metal wire passes through each bracket, stringing your braces together.
 Sometimes elastics or other appliances are used in addition to braces to help ensure each tooth moves the right way.